Lead Like a Woman: An Interview with Entrepreneur Jamey Elrod

 Elrod: Most of the time, I feel like I wake up working, go to bed working and wake up in the middle of the night thinking about working.
 That sounds quite treacherous, but really, it's not.

-And with my amazing team, I have just enough flexibility to go to my youngest son's games, move my oldest son to Tampa, have an occasional lunch with my middle son in college or even take my parents to their doctors' appointments.
+And with my amazing team, I have just enough flexibility to go to my youngest son's games, visit my oldest son in Tampa, have an occasional lunch with my middle son while he's in Birmingham or even take my parents to their doctors' appointments.
 I love it.

 In what ways do you manage your team differently from other leaders?
 Do you think there's a distinctive way entrepreneurs can lead that's most effective?